(Disclosure: Some of the links below may be affiliate links)

 And here are the results in a graph:

-I think it is a fascinating graph!
+This graph is fascinating!
 We can see several important points.

 We can see that the two best portfolios are the 100% stock portfolio and the 75% stock portfolio.
 With a low withdrawal rate, there is an advantage to having 25% bonds.
 But if you want a higher withdrawal rate (starting from 6%), you will need to opt for the 100% stocks.

 If your goal is a success rate of at least 75%, you can afford a 5% withdrawal rate.
-If you are more conservative and aim for a 90% success rate, you will go with a 4% withdrawal rate.
+However, if you are more conservative and aim for a 90% success rate, you will go with a 4% withdrawal rate.
 Hence the 4% rule!

 The Results – Terminal Values

-There is another exciting thing in the research.
-Indeed, they checked how much was the value of the portfolio after each period.
+There is another interesting thing in the research.
+Indeed, the authors checked how much was the value of the portfolio after each period.
 These are called terminal values.
-I think this gives a really good idea of how safe a withdrawal rate is.
+This gives an excellent idea of how safe a withdrawal rate is.

 The terminal value is how much money remains on the portfolio after the entire period.
-All portfolios start with a with 1000$.
+All portfolios start with 1000 USD.
 And they tried different withdrawal rates.